carbon-steel/detour.nvim/README.md

 If your LSP movements (ex: `go-to-definition`) are opening locations in other windows, make sure that `reuse_win` is set to `false`.

-> My popups don't look good.
+> My floating windows don't look good.

 Some colorschemes don't have visually clear floating window border colors.
-Consider customizing your colorscheme's FloatBorder to a color that makes your popups clearer.
+Consider customizing your colorscheme's FloatBorder to a color that makes your floating windows clearer.

-> I can't tell when my cursor is actually focused on the window behind the popup and not the popup itself.

-This is a pain point that I'm going to release a fix for very soon.
-Until then, consider using a colorscheme that visually distinguishes between focused windows and unfocused windows.
-Aside from the plugin, this is just a good thing to have.
-You can customize your current colorscheme yourself.
-You'd just need to override `NormalNC` to have a different background than `Normal`.

 > My TUI is slightly wider than the floating window it's in.